patricklam/plam.new-webpage/content/post/20210114-presentation-tips.md

 # Example

-I recorded this talk this summer.
+I recorded this talk in summer 2020.
 It's an essay rather than a paper, and it's not a class presentation, so you can't exactly copy the form.
 But I recommend this sort of presentation style.
 [Onward!
 2020](https://www.youtube.com/watch?v=Pr4q0J1x7iI)